devWisz/site-tracker/readme.md

 ## Features

-1.Track Total Visits
+1. Track Total Visits
 Keeps a count of how many times saved websites have been visited.

-2.Most Visited Site
+2. Most Visited Site
 Automatically identifies and displays the site you visit the most.

-3.Save Current Tab
+3. Save Current Tab
 Instantly save the website you are currently browsing.

-4.Manual Site Entry
+4. Manual Site Entry
 Add any website manually to your saved list.

-5.Visit Tracking
+5. Visit Tracking
 Counts a visit when you stay on a saved website for a few seconds.

-6.Saved History
+6. Saved History
 View all saved websites with their visit counts in one place.

-7.Quick Open
+7. Quick Open
 Open any saved website directly from the extension.

-8.Delete Sites
+8. Delete Sites
 Remove specific sites from your saved list whenever you want.

-9.Reset Data
+9. Reset Data
 Clear all stored history and visit data instantly.

-10.Lightweight and Fast
+10. Lightweight and Fast
 Runs directly inside the extension popup without affecting browser performance.

+11. Search your links
+ Search any your links you have visited before super smooth